adswarm/src/README.md

 - [Link to open the subpage](https://github.com/adswarm/src/tree/main/Source_code_tools_used)

-## supplementary Materials to the Paper
+## Supplymentary Materials to the Paper

 ### 1. [Illustration of Swarm Attack Strategies](https://github.com/adswarm/src/tree/main/atk_strategies)
 - In **Section IV.
 Design; A. Test-run Definition and Creation**, we mention "Attack Strategy (S)" and refer to this webpage to illustrate the attack strategies.
 - [Link to open the subpage](https://github.com/adswarm/src/tree/main/atk_strategies)